roikonen/scalablemodeling/README.md

 The following persons have had a lot of influence on what this repository describes:

-* **Alberto Brandolini**: Famous for popularizing *Event Storming*, a collaborative workshop technique used to rapidly explore complex business processes and domains.
-His approach emphasizes the importance of understanding domain events to create effective, scalable systems.
+* **Alberto Brandolini**: Creator of *Event Storming*, a collaborative workshop technique used to explore and model complex business processes through domain events.
+His approach helps teams rapidly gain insights into business domains by focusing on key events that drive processes.

 * **Eric Evans**: Known for pioneering *Domain-Driven Design (DDD)*, a software development philosophy that emphasizes aligning the software model closely with the business domain.
 His work focuses on creating a shared understanding between technical teams and domain experts to ensure the software reflects real-world complexity.

 * **Greg Young**: Renowned for developing and promoting *Command Query Responsibility Segregation (CQRS)* and *Event Sourcing*.
-His work centers on separating read and write operations in systems, improving scalability, and using event sourcing to maintain the history of all changes in a system, which offers resilience and insight into past system states.
+His work centers on separating read and write operations in systems, improving scalability, and using event sourcing to maintain the history of all changes in a system, offering resilience and insights into past system states.

 # License For Using the Pictures